gyanl/gyanl.github.io/_posts/2024-01-23-agreement.md

 tags:
 thumbnail: https://gyanl.com/assets/thumbs/default.png
 date: 23-01-2024
-date modified: 23-01-2024
+date modified: 18-02-2024
 ---
 > This is an agreement that I share with clients before starting any design project.
-The purpose of this document is to be on the same page about the scope and the fees, everything is somewhat optional.
-Having a signed contract will only help you with having a document to refer back to in case there are disagreements later (and in fact simply, by creating this document some of those issues are automatically avoided).
+The purpose of this document is to be on the same page about the scope and the fees, everything else is somewhat optional.
+Having a signed contract will only help you with having a document to refer back to in case there are disagreements later (and in fact simply, by creating this written document some of those issues are automatically avoided).

-## App Design Contract
+## App Design Agreement

 This Agreement, dated 23 February, 2017 for App Design Services (the “Agreement”) is between Gyan Lakhwani (“The Designer”), and Client Name (“The Client”) (together known as the “Parties”), for the performance of Design Services and the production of Deliverables (specified in section 2).

-### 1. FEES
+### 1. Fees

 The Client is hiring the Designer to design the Alpha version of mobile app for iOS for the total cost of INR x.
 The payment will be distributed into 3 milestones as outlined in section 3, and each payment will be made after completion of the associated task by the Designer and approval by the Client.
 The Designer reserves the right to pause work on the next milestone if the payment for the previous milestone is not cleared in a timely manner.

-### 2. DELIVERABLES
+### 2. Deliverables

 The Designer will provide the following deliverables to the Client :